Victor Hugues: Cayenne

 In 1799, the French Consulate sent Hugues as an official to Cayenne, who arrived there on January 6, 1800.

 The re-establishment of slavery was recommended to Hugues by the minister of the Marine Denis Decrès in June 1802, a proposition with which Hugues agreed.
 Hugues thought that the abolition of slavery was a misguided act that ultimately created more suffering than good.
 He took measures toward this goal before the official reinstauration of slavery in Cayenne; notably, by replacing salaries given to laborers with one or two change of clothings per year.
 Hugues also extended slavery to blacks brought as slaves before the abolition of slavery in a bulletin on May 29, 1803 (unlike the original consular decree, which gave them the status of "conscripted"/"tied to the land").
-His 1803 Règles de cultures is caracterised as "even more draconian than its predecessors".
+His 1803 Règles de cultures is characterised as "even more draconian than its predecessors".
 Hugues brutal methods ultimately allowed Cayenne to flourish economically, with the colony's exports being worth 1 063 949 francs in 1796-1801; 2 455 958 in 1802-1807; 1 510 000 in 1809 alone.

 In December 1808, Portuguese and British forces landed in southern Cayenne, where Hugues' residence was situated.
 Without having fought, Hugues capitulated on the 12th January 1809.
 He embarked to France on a ship with 600 militarymen, and was prosecuted by a council of war for having surrendered to protect his personal interests.
-He was acquitted and "casted aside".
+He was acquitted and "cast aside".
 In 1815, Hugues returned to Cayenne, where he spent his final years; first at Cayenne, then at his residence.
 Hugues continued to serve as an official before staying on after retiring as a private citizen.